 Assignment and assessment follow the internal rules of each delivering institution.
-Without prejudice to the internal rules of each institution, two main options of assessment shall be considered: (i) regular class attendance and the associated in-class participation - for the traditional students, and (ii) final exam - for the non-traditional students (such as student-workers, returning students, young adults, etc., who may not be able to attend classes incessantly and this can hamper their in-class participation).
+Without prejudice to the internal rules of each institution, two main options of assessment shall be considered: (i) regular class attendance and the associated in-class participation and (ii) final exam.